Sunbeam Alpine: Alpine Series I to V

 The first open 2-seater Alpines were based on the Hillman 14 and its successor the Humber Hawk.
 Rootes replaced them with a softer new smaller 2-seater sports convertible coupé based on the current Hillman Minx and its variants.
 Kenneth Howes and Jeff Crompton were tasked with doing a complete redesign in 1956, with the goal of producing a dedicated sports car aimed principally at the US market.
-Howes did some 80 per cent of the overall design.
+Howes did some 80 percent of the overall design.
 He had been on the Studebaker team at Loewy Studios and then at Ford in Detroit before joining Rootes.

 The Alpine was produced in four subsequent revisions until 1968.
 Total production numbered around 70,000.
 Production stopped shortly after the Chrysler takeover of the Rootes Group.

-Series I 1959–60
+Series I (1959–1960)

 The "Series" Alpine started production in 1959.

 The Series I was built on a modified floorpan from the Hillman Husky estate car with a 1494 cc engine and made extensive use of components from other Rootes Group vehicles.
 The running gear came mainly from the Sunbeam Rapier, but with front disc brakes replacing the saloon car's drums.
 An overdrive unit and wire wheels were optional.
 The suspension was independent at the front using coil springs and at the rear had a live axle and semi-elliptic springing.
 The Girling-manufactured brakes used 9.5 in discs at the front and 9 in drums at the rear.
 It had dual downdraft carburetors, a soft top that could be hidden by special integral covers and the first available wind-up side windows offered in a British sports car of that time.

 Coupé versions of the post-1959 version were built by Thomas Harrington Ltd. After the Le Mans Index of Efficiency success of 1961, Harrington sold replicas as the "Harrington Le Mans", using a fastback body and an engine tuned to 104 hp.
 Unlike the Le Mans racers, these cars had a more integrated rear roofline and were without the tail fins of the roadsters.
 Until 1962 the car was assembled for Rootes by Armstrong Siddeley.

 An open car with overdrive was tested by the British magazine The Motor in 1959.
 It had a top speed of 99.5 mph and could accelerate from 0–60 mph in 13.6 seconds.
 A fuel consumption of 31.4 mpgimp was recorded.
 The test car cost £1031 including taxes.

 11,904 examples of the series I were produced.
 One of the original prototypes still survives and was raced by British Touring car champion Bernard Unett.